BAS Main Index

 Click on a thumbnail to get the latest graph or high resolution images, which are updated more frequently than the thumbnails.

-Halley SAOZ ozone 2023/24Halley - Total ozone: The Dobson ozone observing season at Halley normally begins at the end of August and ends in mid April.
-Very early and late season observations are made with the Sun at low elevation, and are less accurate than those made during the main observing period of September 6 to April 6.
+Halley - Total ozone: The Dobson ozone observing season at Halley normally begins at the end of August and ends in mid April.
+Very early and late season observations Halley SAOZ ozone 2024/25are made with the Sun at low elevation, and are less accurate than those made during the main observing period of September 6 to April 6.
 See the final situation report for 2019 for further information.
 There are no staff on the station during the Antarctic winter and all observations are made by automated instruments, which only observe the zenith sky.
 The station was re-occupied for the 2023/24 season in late November and closed in early February.
+Power was lost in late April 2024 but was restored in mid November when the station was re-occupied for the 2024/25 season.
+The automated Dobson suffered technical issues last season and has been returned to Europe for maintainance.
+The SAOZ instrument functioned well until March, then failed.
+Manual Dobson observations were made until staff left the station at the end of January.

 Superimposed on the general trends during the year are fluctuations with periods of days to around a month and values can change by over 50% in a few days in the spring when the polar vortex rotates across the station, which is usually near the edge region of the polar vortex.
 Very early and late season observations are made with the Sun at low elevation, and are less accurate than those made during the main observing period of August 6 to May 6.
-The instrument constants were revised on November 14 and previously published values for 2023 have changed by a small amount.
-A further small revision is likely.
+The instrument constants were revised on 2023 November 14 and previously published values for 2023 have changed by a small amount.
+A further small revision is likely in late 2024.

 nacreous_20070712a.JPG (233412 bytes)Temperature and PSCs: The 100 hPa pressure level is near the base of the ozone layer, but is reached by most radiosonde flights.
 The temperature at this height is sufficiently cold from July to October that polar stratospheric clouds (PSCs) can form.
 Note: "the normal" is used to refer to the long term mean for the time of year.

 Both Halley and Rothera see displays of nacreous clouds.
 Those at Halley are of the form described during the IGY as "ultra-cirrus".
-Clouds were seen at Rothera on July 6, 7, 11, 12, 14, 17, 18, 23, 25, 27, August 7, 10, 13, 14, 16, 18, 21 during the 2023 season.
+Clouds were seen at Rothera on June 1, 6, 14, 17, 21, 24, August 20, 26 during the 2024 season.

 All the colder winters in the ozone layer have been within the last 15 years.